Steve's Debian media page

 - £10 per Blu-Ray

-These prices do not include P&P. I used to include it free, but Royal Mail prices have gone up substantially recently.
+These prices do not include P&P. I used to include it free, but Royal Mail prices have gone up substantially.
 If you're ordering a reasonably large number of drives or discs, I can normally be talked into a discount / free postage anyway.
-I can provide CDs if you really want, but prefer not to do so these days.
+I used to provide CDs, but not any more.
 The vast majority of modern machines will boot off USB flash drives or DVDs, and they're much quicker to use!

 How to order